What the Maldives looked like before mass tourism

 A view through a snorkel mask reveals more than colorful fish -- it's a window into the DNA of this tropical paradise.

 "You come up happy, a different person," he says of the underwater experience.
-And considering the warm, happy perma-smile attached to his face, it's clear Sendi knows what he is talking about.
+And considering the warm, happy perma-smile attached to his face, it's clear Rasheed knows what he is talking about.

 But teaching people how to dive is only a fraction of Rasheed's true calling, caring for the Maldivian waters.